thestonechat/pablet/README.md

 2. Build the app using [capacitor](https://capacitorjs.com/solution/react) or any way you wish
 3. Clone the server repository
 4. Run the server using `python3 main.py

+## Some ending notes

+I'm sorry for not using Typescript (to myself) -- if someone would be so kind to port it 💋💋